 These side effects are among those reported most commonly by people who use.
 In some cases, the symptoms were mild and resolved on their own over time.
 In others, the symptoms were moderate to severe.

 The following side effects occur only rarely in people who use.
 When they do occur, they are more common in people who use the hormone at a high dose over a long period of time.

 Some of the side effects of HGH are theoretical.
 This means that there have been no real studies to prove that it is the official cause, but experts agree that they could happen.

-Though men and women often share the same side effects of HGH, there are some that are more prevalent in women.
+Though men and women often share the same side effects of HGH for sale online, there are some that are more prevalent in women.
 They may be very mild, or they may be quite severe depending on your personal tolerance.